awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

 Make sure that requests to access the secret from other AWS services also come from the VPC, otherwise this policy will deny them access\.

 **Example Require requests to come through a VPC endpoint \(attach to secret\)**
 The following policy allows a user to perform Secrets Manager operations only when the request comes through the VPC endpoint *`vpce-1234a5678b9012c`*\.
-To use this policy, see [Attach a permissions policy to a secret](auth-and-access_resource-policies.md)\.
+To use this policy, see [Attach a permissions policy to an AWS Secrets Manager secret](auth-and-access_resource-policies.md)\.

 ```
 {